Are Shrimp and Cockroaches Related?

 Finally, social structure is an absolutely massive difference between shrimp and cockroaches.
 Shrimp tend to be somewhat solitary, although you may find several hanging out in a relatively small space.
 They do, however, brood their eggs instead of releasing them directly into the water as many other aquatic critters do.

 This is in stark contrast to cockroaches, which often have a very complex social structure.
-Some specie are known to nurture their young and retain parental roles within the colony.
+In some species, female cockroaches are known to nurture their young and retain parental roles within the colony.
 They communicate with each other using a variety of pheromones and seeing one pretty much guarantees there are more nearby.